tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * **Answer:** Compare the confusion matrices and classification reports.

-* Open the slideshow and navigate to the last slide, which contains the confusion matrix and classification report for both models.
+* Open the slideshow and navigate to the slide with the confusion matrix and classification report for both models.
 Give students a moment to review, and then ask which model performed best.

   * **Answer:** The SVM model performed best.
 Precision, recall, and accuracy were all higher for the SVM loan approver.
 Interestingly enough, recall percentage for deny is the same for the SVM and logistic regression loan approver, meaning both algorithms correctly predicted the same number of true positive denies.